cameraui/sdk/go/docs/api/plugin.md

 ## type PluginCapability

 PluginCapability is a permission a plugin requests so it can call a host\-provided system feature.
-Each capability gates one outgoing SDK call — calls without the matching capability are rejected by the host.
+Each capability gates one outgoing SDK call.
+Calls without the matching capability are rejected by the host.

 	type PluginCapability string

 <a name="CapabilityPublishNotifications"></a>

 	const (
-	    // CapabilityPublishNotifications grants the plugin permission to call
-	    // api.NotificationManager.Publish.
-Without this capability the host
+	    // CapabilityPublishNotifications allows api.NotificationManager.Publish.
-	    // silently drops published notifications and logs an error.
+	    // Without it the host drops published notifications and logs an error.
 	    CapabilityPublishNotifications PluginCapability = "publishNotifications"
 	)